sabman/aicasts.com/011-mobilitydb.md

 Figure 5.7.
 Visualization of the data generated for the deliveries scenario.
 The road network is shown with blue lines, the warehouses are shown with a red star, the routes taken by the deliveries are shown with black lines, and the location of the customers with black points.

+## Creating a Graph from Input Data

+In this workshop, we have used until now the network topology obtained by `osm2pgrouting`.
+However, in some circumstances it is necessary to build the network topology ourselves, for example, when the data comes from other sources than OSM, such as data from an official mapping agency.
+In this section we show how to build the network topology from input data.